-Apply For Your Canada Study Permit
+How to Apply For a Canadian Study Permit

-But before this can happen, you must meet the student visa requirements set by Immigration, Refugees and Citizenship Canada (IRCC).
+Before you apply, you must meet the student visa requirements set by Immigration, Refugees and Citizenship Canada (IRCC).
 You will need to:

 - Be accepted into a Designated Learning Institution (DLI) and have an acceptance letter to prove it

 - Have a passport or another type of valid travel document

 - Have sufficient funds to sustain yourself and any dependents joining you